MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/multiple-regions.md

 **Architecture decisions**: Determining the target region is one of the first steps in migration strategy design.
 This determination often is influenced by the location of existing assets.
 Also, the availability of cloud services and the unit cost of those services might vary between regions.
 Understanding where current and future assets are located affects architecture decisions, and it might influence budget estimates.

-**Datacenter dependencies**: The data in the table in [Document complexity](#document-complexity) shows that you'll likely need to plan for dependencies between various global datacenters.
+**Datacenter dependencies**: The example scenarios in the table in [Document complexity](#document-complexity) show that you'll likely need to plan for dependencies between various global datacenters.
 The dependencies might not be documented or understood clearly in many organizations that operate on this scale.
 Your organization's approach to evaluating user profiles helps you identify some of these dependencies in your organization.
 Your team also should explore more assessment steps that can help mitigate the risks and complexities that arise from dependencies.

 ## Implement a general approach